 The panel is part of the Monday morning session that’s focused on whakamana (empower) and entitled: Empowering people to protect and restore te taiao (the environment).

-The panellists debating this hot topic (one more to be confirmed) are:
+The panellists debating this hot topic are:

 - Jessi Morgan: Predator Free NZ Trust

 - Wendy Rakete-Stones: Cape to City and Hawke’s Bay Regional Council